citp/privacy-policy-historical/t/tr/tra/transavia.com.md

-> *The following text is extracted and transformed from the transavia.com privacy policy that was archived on 2017-02-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170202100441id_/https%3A//www.transavia.com/en-EU/the-small-print/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the transavia.com privacy policy that was archived on 2017-10-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171024111808id_/https%3A//www.transavia.com/en-EU/the-small-print/privacy) for the most accurate reproduction.*

-# Privacy - Transavia
+# Privacy statement | Transavia

 Transavia Airlines C.V. and Transavia France S.A.S. (hereinafter jointly referred to as ‘Transavia’) believe strongly that your personal information should be treated in a careful and safe manner.
 The general principle here is that you have as much control over this information as possible and that Transavia does not make your personal information available to third parties without your consent.